OsmondOlive/bioflowhub/_posts/2026-05-28-prodentim-review.md

 Oral probiotics take a different approach: instead of eliminating bacteria, they introduce beneficial strains that compete with pathogenic species, support healthy gum tissue, and help restore the microbial balance that chemical agents tend to disrupt.

+The mechanisms behind two of the most common complaints, bad breath and cavities, illustrate why this distinction matters.
+Persistent bad breath is primarily caused by volatile sulfur compounds, including hydrogen sulfide and methyl mercaptan, produced when anaerobic bacteria break down sulfur-containing amino acids on the tongue and below the gumline.
+Mouthwash temporarily reduces the bacterial population producing these compounds, but bacterial counts rebound within hours, which is why the effect is so short-lived.
+A probiotic strategy that durably shifts the balance toward non-odor-producing species addresses the underlying population dynamics rather than temporarily suppressing the symptom.

+Dental caries follow a similar logic.
+Streptococcus mutans metabolizes dietary sugars into lactic acid, which demineralizes tooth enamel over repeated acid exposures throughout the day.
+Antiseptic rinses reduce S. mutans counts broadly, but they do not selectively favor the non-cariogenic species that would otherwise occupy that ecological niche.
+Introducing strains that competitively exclude S. mutans, rather than simply killing bacteria indiscriminately, is the more sustainable long-term strategy that this category of product is built around.

 <figure class="post-figure">
   <img src="/assets/img/posts/prodentim-b2.webp" alt="Close-up microscopy of probiotic bacterial strains" class="post-img">
   <figcaption>Oral probiotic strains work through competitive exclusion, producing bacteriocins and other compounds that inhibit pathogenic bacteria while supporting a balanced oral ecosystem.</figcaption>